Key takeaways

 Cons:

 - Requires setting up Tabular Editor and introducing one more component in the End-to-End Development.
-More components in the End-to-End pipeline means more complexity to manage, and you will need to set up the DevOps pipeline properly to orchestrate the End-to-End process.
+More components in the End-to-End pipeline means more complexity to manage, and you will need to set up the DevOps pipeline properly to orchstrate the End-to-End process.

-Best for: Advanced modellers who have needs for end-to-end DevOps, team collaboration, model optimization, and/or batch task automation.
+Advanced modellers who have needs for end-to-end DevOps, team collaboration, model optimization, and/or batch task automation.

 In conclusion

-There are several different approaches to set up a semantic model that uses data from Databricks:
+In summary, there are several different approaches to set up a semantic model that uses data from Databricks:

 - Databricks SQL and Power BI Desktop: With this approach, users connect to Databricks SQL from Power BI Desktop, where they create and manage their semantic model from the Windows application.
 While simple, this approach has limitations that can inhibit enterprise organizations with large models.